nicobast/locusmental_wp1_tasks/README.md

 ## Working with Multiple Python Versions
 * If you have multiple Python versions installed, you can create a virtual environment specifically for Python 3.10 in the terminal:
   * Check the Python version available: python --version
-  * Create a virtual environment using Python 3.10: python3.10 -m venv environment_name
+  * Create a virtual environment using Python 3.10: python3.10 -m venv environment_name (py -3.10 -m venv environment_name)
   * Activate the virtual environment: environment_name\Scripts\activate
 ## Installing Required Modules
  * Installation requires "Microsoft Visual C++ 14.0" bundled with "Microsoft C++ Build Tools" (Desktop Development with C++).